Head of Department: Mr William Lane

 A large number of pupils go on to study the subject at university in order to develop a wide range of careers in finance, law, the arts and teaching.

 Mr Lane joined Downe House as Head of History in September 2014 from Charterhouse, where he had been Head of the Sixth Form, Deputy Director of Studies, Head of History and a Housemaster.
-He read Medieval History at St Andrews University, and, after a year at university in the United States, completed his PGCE at Cambridge.
+He read Medieval History at the University of St Andrews, and, after a year at university in the United States, completed his PGCE at Cambridge.
 He chaired the syllabus development committee for Pre-U History and is an examination setter for the qualification.
-He was for many years an A-level Principal Examiner.
+He was for many years an A-Level Principal Examiner.

 Mrs Barnard came to Downe House in September 2005 having spent five years at St Mary’s, Wantage.
-She read History at St Andrews University before spending two years as an assistant housemistress teaching History at St Leonards.
-For several years Sarah was assistant Head of Sixth Form, doing a weekly duty in Willis, and she is currently Housemistress of Tedworth and in charge of Overseas University applications.
+She read History at the University of St Andrews before spending two years as an Assistant Housemistress teaching History at St Leonards.
+For several years Sarah was Assistant Head of Sixth Form, doing a weekly duty in Willis, and she is currently Housemistress of Tedworth and in charge of overseas university applications.
 Sarah was a GCSE examiner for AQA and is currently studying for a GDL in Law.

 The best way to find out more about Downe House, is to come and experience it for yourself – arrange a visit or join us for one of our Open Mornings?Discover